david-vanderson/dvui/README.md

-# DVUI - Easy to Integrate Immediate Mode GUI for Zig
+# DVUI - Immediate Zig GUI for Apps and Games

 A Zig GUI toolkit for whole applications or extra debugging windows in an existing application.